Skip to main content

 • Autonomy — how much it may do without asking (you set this)

 Nothing runs until you approve the brief.
 You can edit any part before approving.
-When the agent needs to change the plan mid-mission (a lane underperforms, a better segment emerges), it proposes a revised brief — every revision is versioned and kept.
+When the agent needs to change the plan mid-job (a lane underperforms, a better segment emerges), it proposes a revised brief — every revision is versioned and kept.

 Autonomy levels

-Per mission, choose one of four levels:
+Per job, choose one of four levels:

 LevelWhat it means